Of American-English origin, the noun staycation is a blend of stay and vacation and denotes a holiday spent at home or in one’s country of residence.

 4. Remember, no soldier ever got too many letters.
 Write every week.
 Write today.
 And send it V-mail [cf. footnote].
 It’s safer, faster, surer.
 Saves vital cargo space.

-The second-earliest occurrences of staycation that I have found are from a letter published in the Baptist and Reflector (Nashville, Tennessee) of Thursday 24th June 1965—however, here, to take a staycation is used in a restricted sense, i.e., to stay at home, in summer, with visiting relatives or friends, instead of attending church:
+3-: From a letter published in the Baptist and Reflector (Nashville, Tennessee) of Thursday 24th June 1965—however, here, to take a staycation is used in a restricted sense, i.e., to stay at home, in summer, with visiting relatives or friends, instead of attending church:

 . . .
 Ever Heard of a “Staycation”